openlists/NeuroOntologies/README.md

 # NeuroOntologies

-A listing of ontologies and related resources within and related to neuroscience.
+A list of ontologies and related resources relating to neuroscience.

 ## Cognitive & Neuroscience Ontologies

+The following are ontologies proposed and developed within the domains of neuroscience and cognitive science.

 ### Cognitive Atlas

-The cognitive atlas is a curated ontology of concepts in cognitive science.
-It includes entries including concepts, tasks, phenotypes, etc, and also documents relationships between included entries.
+The cognitive atlas is a curated ontology of concepts in cognitive science, including concepts, tasks, phenotypes, their inter-relationships.

 [Homepage](https://www.cognitiveatlas.org)